Apostolic succession

 Those who hold for the importance of apostolic succession via episcopal laying on of hands appeal to the New Testament which, they say, implies a personal apostolic succession, from Paul to Timothy and Titus, for example.
 They appeal as well to other documents of the early Church, especially the Epistle of Clement.
-In this context, Clement explicitly states that the apostles appointed bishops as successors and directed that these bishops should in turn appoint their own successors; given this, such leaders of the Church were not to be removed without cause and not in this way.
-Further, proponents of the necessity of the personal apostolic succession of bishops within the Church point to the universal practice of the Great Church and state church of the Roman Empire, up to AD 431, before it was divided into the Church of the East, Oriental Orthodoxy, the Eastern Orthodox Church and the Roman Catholic Church.
+In this context, Clement explicitly states that the apostles appointed bishops as successors and directed that these bishops should in turn appoint their own successors; given this, such leaders of the Christian Church were not to be removed without cause and not in this way.
+Further, proponents of the necessity of the personal apostolic succession of bishops within the Christian Church point to the universal practice of the Great Church and state church of the Roman Empire, up to AD 431, before it was divided into the Church of the East, Oriental Orthodoxy, the Eastern Orthodox Church and the Roman Catholic Church.

 Some Christians, including many Protestants, deny the need for this type of continuity and severely question the historical claims involved; Anglican academic Eric G. Jay comments that the account given of the emergence of the episcopate in Chapter III of the dogmatic constitution Lumen gentium (1964) "is very sketchy, and many ambiguities in the early history of the Christian ministry are passed over".
 Still, others (primarily African-American Pentecostals within North America) teach and claim the importance of apostolic succession through individuals such as J. Delano Ellis and Paul S. Morton of the Joint College of African-American Pentecostal Bishops.

 Definitions

-Michael Ramsey, an English Anglican bishop and the Archbishop of Canterbury (1961–1974), described three meanings of "apostolic succession":
+Michael Ramsey, an English Anglican bishop and the archbishop of Canterbury (1961–1974), described three meanings of "apostolic succession":